vasiliadi/transcriber/README.md

 > File uploads are currently limited to 25 MB.

-To avoid this limitation, I use compression.
+To avoid this limitation, I use compression (Even though I know the models I'm using use compression, too.
+In practice, I've encountered a limit when relying on compression in a model).
 The file size without compression is 63 MB for 45 minutes of audio.
 However, after compression, the file size reduces to 4 MB for the same duration.
 Therefore, using compression, we can avoid splitting audio into chunks, and we can increase the limit to approximately 3 hours and 45 minutes of audio without losing transcription quality.

 But if you still need to transcript more you can split file using [pydub's](https://github.com/jiaaro/pydub/blob/master/API.markdown) `silence.split_on_silence()` or `silence.detect_silence()` or `silence.detect_nonsilent()`.
 This function's speed is hardware-dependent, but it is about 10 times faster than listening to the entire file.